S-CHAN11/S-CHAN11/README.md

 - Hi there!
 Welcome to my Github profile!👋
 I am Chandru and I'm passionate about Data Science and Analytics.
 I have done my graduation in Commerce and currently pursuing my Chartered Financial Analyst certification (giving my L-3).
 I've also completed my Post Graduation in Data Science and Business Analytics from McCombs Business School, University of Texas.
-I have over 12 years of work experience in the asset management industry
+I have over 12 years of work experience providing Consulting, Market Research, Strategy Planning & Business Execution, Project Optimization and Business Development services to global Asset Management companies.
+I've helped clients in their transition to Seismic, a content management repository and automate reports through SQL to quicken their time to market.
+I've built dashboards to track buyer engagement and content usage metrics to extract valuable isnights and modify their marketing strategy.
+In my spare time, I like to travel, ride my bike and listen to different genres of music.